Viva Buddy

+Viva Buddy is a 1934 American animated comedy short film directed by Jack King.
+The short was released on December 12, 1934.
+It is the 52nd film in the Looney Tunes series, the fourteenth cartoon to feature Buddy, as well as the first film to credit Cal Dalton, who would help create Bugs Bunny at the studio.

 Summary

-The film opens to Buddy, who, ambling through a Mexican town, strums a guitar and sings "Monterey" (to the tune of "Madrid").
-He walks off of a balcony and falls on the myriad hats worn by a hat salesman, trapping him therein.
-A swift kick in the pants from Buddy, and the salesman is on his way.
-Buddy attempts to enter the sleepy Cantina El Moocher, but is physically rebuffed by the enormity of snores within, and compelled instead to enter through an open window.
-Everywhere men sleep, even at a checkers table, where jumping beans play for them.
-Buddy slips one of the lively beans into the mouth of a man at the bar's piano, and he begins to play with his toes.
-The people are roused by this, and begin happily dancing and drinking; a makeshift mariachi band plays in tune.
-Buddy is apparently able to play his guitar with his teeth; his guitar can also play itself; Buddy also can play while his feet hang in the air.
+Buddy walks through a Mexican town while playing his guitar.
+He walks into a balcony and falls on hats worn by a hat salesman.
+He attempts to enter the saloon Cantina El Moocher, but is blown away by the patrons' snores, instead entering through an open window.
+Every patron is sleep, even at a checkers table, where jumping beans play for them.
+Buddy slips one of the beans into the mouth of a man at the bar's piano, and he begins to play with his toes.
+The patrons wake up and sing and dance, while Buddy plays his guitar in humorous manner.